Saadster10/App-Dev-Final-Saad-Mahmood/README.md

 # Description
 This is an ecommerce app built for university students to allow them to sell and purchase items in their local areas.

+# Final Assignment
+My aignment was to add a report error feature that allows a user can submit a picture and a description fo an error.
 # Dependencies
 - VScode
 - Flutter